 I'd also love to have John Mayer play the guitar parts on an album.
 That would be amazing.
 I don't know if he could do it though.
+My music is based on creating random, out of time, elements.
 He is such an amazing player I don't know if he could purposefully play out of time.
 Playing guitar out of time and without creating riffs or motifs is really hard to do -- to be purely random is hard for most guitarists, to make it sound good is even harder.
 I bet he could do it though.

 I'd also love to collaborate with Joel Zimmerman (aka Deadmau5).
 He was a big inspiration to me in recording.
 I watched his Masterclass about 10 times while I was recording ADHD Lullaby to learn anything I could about music production.
 He is talented and I think he'd totally get a kick out of what I am doing for kids with ADHD.

 If you could go open a show for any artist who would it be?